 "Oceania," the band's 7th studio record, was released in '12.
 It was the first full-length set to feature the lineup of Corgan (who also produced), Fiorentino, drummer Mike Byrne and guitarist Jeff Schroeder.
 The album was another chapter in the band's "Teargarden By Kaleidyscope" project.

-"Disarm" is one of the few truly hard-edged acoustic Rockers.
+Then there's "Disarm" is one of the few truly hard-edged acoustic tracks.
 Bells ring, guitars chime, Corgan sneers and whips the song to a hostile crescendo.
-"Cherub Rock" is a brilliant Grunger.
-They're both on "Siamese Dream" the Smashing Pumpkins best early album.
+That song, along with the brilliant "Cherub Rock," make "Siamese Dream" the Smashing Pumpkins best early album.
 Their debut "Gish" is also excellent.